Value of Information in Social Learning: Results

 We now briefly explain why the Blackwell order with a mixture of full and no information implies our binary relation.
 The proof of Lemma \ref{observation_strict_order_3support} proceeds as follows.
-First, as shown in Lemma \ref{lemma_expected_payoff_3support}, under any mixture of full and no information, all agents can achieve the same expected payoff as if they had observed past signal realizations.
-This holds for any decision problem and equilibrium, even though agents cannot directly infer their predecessors' private signals.\footnote{This feature is nontrivial because even a slight deviation in the support of private beliefs from that of the mixture can result in decision problems and equilibria that violate this property, as one can infer from the proof of Proposition \ref{observation_weak_order_3support} in Section \ref{sec:weak_order}.} Given the above discussion, if $\pi''$ is Blackwell more informative than $\pi'$ and $\pi''$ consists of a mixture of full and no information, then the expected payoff of agent $i$ under $\pi''$ is weakly higher than that under $i$ conditionally independent observations of $\pi'$ (i.e., $\pi'^{\otimes i}$).
+First, as shown in Lemma \ref{lemma_expected_payoff_3support}, under any mixture of full and no information, all agents can achieve the same expected payoff as if they had observed past signal realizations, even though they cannot directly infer their predecessors' private signals.
+Intuitively, this follows for the following reasons.
+First, under any mixture of full and no information, it is optimal for all agents in any decision problem to choose the optimal action when receiving a conclusive signal and to mimic the immediately preceding agent when receiving an uninformative signal.
+Second, this strategy profile ensures that agents act as if they could observe past signals, both when (i) some previous agent or the agent herself has received a conclusive signal, and when (ii) all agents have received uninformative signals.\footnote{This feature is nontrivial because even a slight deviation in the support of the private belief distribution from that of the mixture can result in decision problems and equilibria that violate this property, as can be inferred from the proof of Proposition \ref{observation_weak_order_3support} in Section \ref{sec:weak_order}.} Given the above discussion, if $\pi''$ is Blackwell more informative than $\pi'$ and $\pi''$ is a mixture of full and no information, then the expected payoff of agent $i$ under $\pi''$ is weakly higher than that under $i$ conditionally independent observations of $\pi'$ (that is, $\pi'^{\; \otimes i}$).
 Since past signals are always Blackwell more informative than history (Lemma \ref{lemma_signal_is_more_informative}), this expected payoff remains higher than that in any equilibrium under $\pi'$.